twelvelabs-io/twelvelabs-python/README.md

 ### Perform a Search Request

-To perform a search request using the SDK, use the example code below:
+To perform a search request, use the example code below:

 ```Python
 def print_search_result(res):